mcopley08/troll-me/README.md

 - Calling an [API](http://iheartquotes.com/api) or [script](http://www.htmlgoodies.com/JSBook/sentence.html) to generate random sentences, possibly incorporate [user's names](http://www.icndb.com/api/).
 - Getting rid of the bank of comment/status templates and use [NLP algorithms](http://blog.mashape.com/list-of-25-natural-language-processing-apis/) to generate them dynamically.
 - Post random photos/links to weird & funny things from the user.
+- Like more things than simply photo comments, such as photos, statuses, activity, etc.
+- Allow the user to choose how far back in the timeline the trolls should be generated for (effectively just letting them change the ```how_long_ago``` variable).
 - Share random [status updates](https://developers.facebook.com/docs/graph-api/reference/v2.2/status) from public users (political figures, department stores, artists, etc.)

 ## Things to Note

 - [Taggable Friends](https://developers.facebook.com/docs/graph-api/reference/v2.2/user/taggable_friends) which is used to mention random friends in statuses, requires additional approval to be used in the application.
 - [Animate.css](http://daneden.github.io/animate.css/) is already included in the package, so if you wanted to improve on the UI it is available.

+## IMPORTANT NOTE
+Do **NOT** change this application to generate anything with profanity, or any material that is offensive, or sexual.